BlackJar72/MyLibraries/StringTokenizer/README.md

 Doomlike Dungeons, but I'm porting it to C++, with some minor improvements, for more general use in other projects.

+This is probably not the best way to do this, and probably actually be done better with a less object object-oriented approach.
+This could have definitely be more memory efficient.
+However, its not that big and does work for it's intended purpose.

 # This may or may not be complete

 I might added a more advance StringLexer, capable of reading into a tree structure